cnpryer/pyords/fyords/cluster/README.md

 nodes.
 This is typically used in designing and optimizing supply chains.

 ## Plan
-This module should work more as an engine with various algorithms to perform different clustering techniques.
+This name-space should work more as an engine with various algorithms to perform different clustering techniques.
 Helper code will be abstracted to another name-space.